bpurkuti/Automate-Fitness-Tracker/README.md

 # Fitness Tracker Automation
-Project 2 e2e Gherkin and Cucumber tests
+E2E Gherkin and Cucumber tests for the project